jimxshaw/jimxshaw.github.io/_posts/2017-06-01-something-unexpected.md

 ### Apprenticeship at The Software Guild

 For a year I completed every Computer Science pre-requisite class imaginable, from coding (Java, C# etc.) to mathematics (Calculus, Discrete Math, Linear Algebra etc.) to the pure science (Physics etc.).
-However before I committed another 2+ years to the degree, I accepted an Apprenticeship at [The Software Guild](https://www.thesoftwareguild.com/curriculum/) in Ohio.
+However before I committed another 2+ years to the degree, I accepted an Apprenticeship at [The Software Guild][SoftwareGuild] in Ohio.
 The Apprenticeship taught me the practical side of software development using the latest .NET platform, ASP.NET 4.6 MVC 5 plus SQL Server.
-Me and a team of fellow apprentices designed, implemented, tested and deployed multiple MVC 5 applications under the guidance of Developer Leads and even a [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/4025435?fullName=Sarah%20E%20Dutkiewicz).
+Me and a team of fellow apprentices designed, implemented, tested and deployed multiple MVC 5 applications under the guidance of Developer Leads and even a [Microsoft MVP][MSMVP].
 Guild leaders emphasized and we ourselves internalized that a piece of paper doesn't define you and your skills.
 Your development work defines you.
 Period.

 ### I, Software Developer

-Within a couple of months of returning to Texas, I was doing side work off of Craigslist in Android development and even a little Python.
+Within a couple of months of returning to Texas, I was doing side work in Android development and even a little Python.
 Had I ever done mobile development?
 No. Had I ever automated mundane tasks in Python?
-No. Was hunting for work on Craigslist glamorous?
-Of course not.
-That didn't matter as I tried anyway, regardless how little the pay, or if at all.
+No. That didn't matter as I tried anyway, regardless how little the pay, or if at all.
 The Great One Wayne Gretzky said, "You miss 100% of the shots you don't take."
 I took those shots again and again throughout the summer of 2016 until a company gave me a full-time opportunity as a C#/.NET developer.
 I finally summitted the mountain.

-Summit of K2, "The Savage Mountain":
+A successful summit of K2, "The Savage Mountain":
 ![K2 Summit][K2]

 Was my mission to be a software developer complete?
 Yes but that's not good enough.
 Technology is ever changing.
 Code only moves in one direction, perpetually forward.
 There's no time to be complacent.